Carinsurance.com Insights

 Begin your search for the top car insurance policy in New Jersey by getting quotes from multiple insurance providers and comparing them.

-Below is a breakdown of car insurance companies in New Jersey and their average annual premiums.
+In the table below, see an overview of various car insurance companies in New Jersey, along with their average annual premiums.

 CompanyState Minimum50/100/50100/300/100